vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 				// Do what you want after button click here
 			}
 		});
-In above code you add a click listner to the button, whenever button is click ,the onclick method of button will be called.
+In the above code you add a click listener to the button, whenever the button is clicked , the onclick method of button will be called.

 ###Code
 This is how a button will look in XML code